Traveling Morocco: The Best 15 Things to Do to Experience Local Culture

 Don’t Miss the Sahara Desert

-The Sahara Desert is a top tourist spot in Morocco characterized by the hot and harsh environment.
-The Sahara may exude a barren quality but some parts have little vegetation and animals.
+The Sahara Desert is a top tourist spot in Morocco characterized by a hot and harsh environment.
+The Sahara may exude a barren quality, but some parts have little vegetation and animals.
 Reaching Sahara can bring you on a long bus ride.
-It’s a vast area and camping overnight is the way to go.
+It’s a vast area, and camping overnight is the way to go.
 You should avoid showing your shoulder and your knees in respect of the local culture.

 Bathe in a Moroccan Hammam

-Hammam is a type of Moroccan bath usually done on a weekly basis.
+Hammam is a type of Moroccan bath usually done every week.
 Several things happen inside a hammam.
 Women and men are separated.
 Basically, you’ll be given a bucket full of mat, black soap, and exfoliating gloves.
-You get in the large steam room together with other people and you clean yourself.
-Hotels in Morocco have hammams which you can try but it’s
+You get in the large steam room together with other people, and you clean yourself.
+Hotels in Morocco have hammams which you can try, but it’s

 Eat at a Traditional Moroccan Restaurant

-The cuisine of Morocco is a mix of Arabic, Andalusian, and the Mediterranean with hints of European influence.
-It’s very colorful and often times provide strong flavors to the palate.
+The cuisine of Morocco is a mix of Arabic, Andalusian, and the Mediterranean, with hints of European influence.
+It’s very colorful and often provides intense flavors to the palate.
 Traditional restaurants in Morocco offer such flavors and warmth of Moroccan hospitality.
-A notable restaurant in Morocco is Amal Women’s Training Center & Moroccan Restaurant which features the cooking skills of disadvantaged local women.
+A notable restaurant in Morocco is Amal Women’s Training Center & Moroccan Restaurant, which features the cooking skills of disadvantaged local women.
 They also offer cooking lessons.

 Go to the Beaches of Morocco

-Traveling Morocco is a one-of-a-kind experience.
-The sights you’ll visit along with the local hospitality and culture makes this country deserving to be on your bucket list.
+Traveling to Morocco is a one-of-a-kind experience.
+The sights you’ll visit, along with the local hospitality and culture, make this country deserving to be on your bucket list.